elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * *does it create log(n) elements?*
 * *ect...*

-*Note Runtime stack is a part of space complexity*
+*Note: Runtime stack is a part of space complexity*